unam3/docs/src/guide/reusability/composables.md

 </template>
 ```

-It would be tedious to have to repeat this pattern in every component that needs to fetch data.
 Let's extract it into a composable:

 ```js
 // fetch.js